Thousands Of Vulnerable People Left Unshielded Against COVID-19 In UK - Report - UrduPoint

 Thousands Of Vulnerable People Left Unshielded Against COVID-19 In UK - Report

+Around 375,000 vulnerable people could not be told to shield themselves for 12 weeks and not go out for shopping, travel or leisure at the start of the COVID-19 pandemic because the shielded patient list was outdated and lacked sufficient details of peoples medical conditions, the National Audit Office said in a report released on Wednesday

-LONDON (UrduPoint News / Sputnik - 11th February, 2021) Around 375,000 vulnerable people could not be told to shield themselves for 12 weeks and not go out for shopping, travel or leisure at the start of the COVID-19 pandemic because the shielded patient list was outdated and lacked sufficient details of people´s medical conditions, the National Audit Office said in a report released on Wednesday.
+LONDON (UrduPoint News / Sputnik - 10th February, 2021) Around 375,000 vulnerable people could not be told to shield themselves for 12 weeks and not go out for shopping, travel or leisure at the start of the COVID-19 pandemic because the shielded patient list was outdated and lacked sufficient details of peoples medical conditions, the National Audit Office said in a report released on Wednesday.

 On March 22 last year the UK government imposed the first COVID-19 lockdown and urged clinically extremely vulnerable people not to leave their homes under any circumstances, setting up a program to support them with food, medicines and basic care.